DelphinusLab/prover-node-docker/README.md

 Prune the containers with `docker container prune`.
 Please note this will remove all docker containers, so if you have your own container not related to prover docker, need manually remove container.

-### Remove the huge page memory to free your memory

-In previous version we require 15000 pages of huge page.
-Now as we introduce new continuation feature we do not use huge pages in this version but the prover docker need 95 GB memory to run.
+Now as we introduce new continuation feature, the prover docker need 58 GB memory to run besides the 15000 huge pages.
+So totally the machine may need 88 GB memory minimum.

-We can check the memory by `free -h` to confirm the machine has more than 95GB available memory.

-Thus if you want to release the memory which take by huge page, you can run the follow command to free huge page memory.
-(It will release about 30GB if you originally set it to 15000)

-`sudo sysctl -w vm.nr_hugepages=0`

-And you can use command `grep Huge /proc/meminfo` to check currently huge page settings to confirm it is 0.

 ### Pull Latest Changes